Gold

 Storage and Security

-When investing in gold, you must consider how and where you plan to store your assets.
+When investing in gold bars & coins, you must consider how and where you plan to store your assets.
 Several options are available; you could choose to use a home safe, a bank vault, third-party storage facilities, or private vaulting.
 At Sharps Pixley, we offer vault storage facilities at extremely competitive rates with the highest level of security.
 Our vaulting service is fully insured and underwritten by Lloyd’s of London

 Choosing a storage option should align with your risk tolerance and investment objectives.
 It is important to examine the financial standing of whichever organisation you select as your custodian for precious metals.
 You should choose an established company that is focused on longevity to withstand the test of time.
 With that in mind, don’t hesitate to ask about the lease risk of the vaulting facility you choose.
 Ideally, any vaulting partner you choose should have no mortgage liabilities outstanding and, therefore no lease risk.